ponsatcnam/SCJSpedago/V2/doc/implementationV2.md

 Then, one uses this Java instruction with a JavaAtom:
 ` new JavaAtom(new MyPrintInstruction(“message”)) `
 which is actually equivalent to:
-`new PrintAtom(“message”)`
+`new PrintAtom(“message”)`

 #### Class JavaEmptyInstruction

-The class `JavaEmptyInstruction` implements the `JavaInstruction` interface and its method execute does nothing.
+The class `JavaEmptyInstruction` implements the `JavaInstruction` interface and its method execute does nothing.